chrisvanmeer/at-hashi-demo/README.md

 Are you done with the environment and would you like to cleanup the whole lot?
 This playbook will do the following:

 - Remove all the instances from the local `/etc/hosts` file.
-- Remove the self signed CA certificate from the local trusted CA store.
 - Delete all Multipass instances.
 - Deletion of the `inventory` file in this directory.